-Students must file an "Application for Admission to Candidacy for the Master's Degree" form at least two months prior to the beginning of the semester in which they plan to graduate.
-On this form, the student must list those courses that will be applied to meet the requirements for a master's degree.
-Courses that are not counted toward the 30 hours required for the master's degree, such as Teaching Political Science, language courses, or the quantitative methods course used to fulfill the MS requirements, should not be listed on this form.
-This form is available from the Graduate School's website and should be returned to the Graduate Program Coordinator when completed.
+Students must meet with the Graduate Advisor to enter their Program of Study in the GTS at least two months prior to the beginning of the semester in which they plan to graduate.
+The student must list those courses that will be applied to meet the requirements for a master's degree.
+Courses that are not counted toward the 30 hours required for the master's degree, such as Teaching Political Science, language courses, or the quantitative methods course used to fulfill the MS requirements, should not be listed on the program of study.

-X. Research Paper Requirement
+10. Research Paper Requirement

 All students must successfully defend either an essay or thesis to fulfill the requirements for a master's degree.
 Before beginning an essay or thesis, a student should consult with their supervisory chair and committee.
 Students should arrange a meeting with their supervisory committees to seek formal approval of their topic.
-At this meeting, each committee member signs the "Master's Thesis/Essay Proposal Committee Approval" form available from the department website.
-Students are also encouraged to use this committee meeting to review their "Application to Candidacy for the Master's Degree" form.
+Students are also encouraged to use this committee meeting to review their Program of Study for the Master's Degree.
 If a student's research involves the use of human subjects, the student will need to get approval from the University's Institutional Review Board prior to undertaking any research with human subjects.

-There are two options for fulfilling the requirement of a master's research paper, the master's essay or the master's thesis.
+There are two options for fulfilling the requirement of a master's research paper: the master's essay or the master's thesis.